whateverittake/Sun/README.md

  This repository is a test assignment for applying for the position of Unity Programmer at VRILLAR VIETNAM company.

 Program Startup:
-Launch the Sun.exe file located in the "build" directory to start the program.
+Launch the Sun.exe file located in the "buildForTest" directory to start the program.

 Usage: